-Residential courses extend over the fall and spring semesters with a break in the middle of each semester.
-To make these courses available for distance students, some classes are live-streamed.
-It is possible to earn the PhD without living in the Greenville area.
-Through residential, module, or livestream courses, this degree will provide you the most extensive preparation for seminary/college teaching, theological research and writing, and for any preaching/teaching ministry in the local church.
+Courses extend over the fall, spring, and summer terms.
+Courses typically follow a hybrid format, combining independent study, online discussion, and a one-week instructional module in the middle of the term.
+To make these courses available for distance students, the modules are live-streamed.
+Thus, it is possible to earn the PhD without living in the Greenville area.
+Whether you are a residential or nonresidential student, this degree will provide you the most extensive preparation for seminary/college teaching, theological research and writing, and for any preaching/teaching ministry in the local church.
 (Click the icons for information.)

 Theological Studies Program